R0654549/CloudPlatfroms_Assignment2/README.md

 # CloudPlatforms_Assignment2
 This school assignment is meant to showcase our growing knowledge with both the use of different cloud platforms, and our understanding of Infrastructure as Code (IaC).
-In this assignment, we take an application from a GitHub repository and deploy it to a conntainer in Azure.
+In this assignment, we take an application from a GitHub repository and deploy it to a container in Azure.

 # Design